AlicenJoyHenning/TB_BAL/README.md

 The integrated dataset is shown below across all samples coloured according to cell types.

 **Lymphoid cells** formed clear clusters from PBMC samples that included T and B cells, with NK cells collecting with T cells.
-Myeloid population originating from PBMCs collected into a monocyte cluster made of distinct classical (cMono) and non-classical (ncMono) subsets.
+Myeloid populations originating from PBMCs are collected into a monocyte cluster made of distinct classical (cMono) and non-classical (ncMono) subsets.
 BAL samples contained predominantly myeloid cells, which, due to low sample quality, showed distinct [batch effects](https://github.com/AlicenJoyHenning/TB_BAL/blob/master/plots/integrated/batch_effect.png) despite robust preprocessing.
-For this reason finer cell types such as macrophages or dendritic cells, while present, cannot be reliably annotated to a finer label than 'myeloid'.
+For this reason, the myeloid clusters cannot be reliably annotated to finer labels, such as into macrophages or dendritic cells, despite it being likely that they are present.

 ![**Figure** UMAP of annotated samples from the integrated TB BAL-PBMC dataset](plots/integrated/annotated.svg)

 ## Composition

 Cell composition varied across samples, some with a heavy myeloid composition and others with a heavy lymphoid population.

-However, when viewing the tables isolated according to origin, this is seen to be more likely due to differences in BAL and PBMC proportions corresponding to samples.
-Samples having more BAL are rich in myeloid cells and those having more PBMCs are rich in lymphoid cells.
+However, when viewing the compositions according to tissue origin, we see this is most likely due to differences in BAL and PBMC proportions of the corresponding samples.

-But even in accounting for sample origin, there is still relatively high dissimilarity in cell composition between samples.
-Though this may be due to low sample quality mentioned previously.
+In general, samples of BAL origin are rich in myeloid cells while PBMCs are rich in lymphoid cells.
+But even in accounting for sample origin, there is still dissimilarity in cell composition between samples.

 #### Total cell compositions